Black-faced Grassquit

 Key Features

-- Male has a distinctive black 'hood' or mask
+- Male has distinctive black 'mask' and chest

 - Short, slightly notched tail